jenkinsci/environment-dashboard-plugin/README.md

 * Web Application and API
 * Database

-Each of the component has a corresponding Jenkins "build and package" job that creates new environment agnostic build packages and puts the code into something like Nexus waiting for someone to pick it up and deploy it.
+Each of the components has a corresponding Jenkins "build and package" job that creates new environment agnostic build packages and puts the code into something like Nexus waiting for someone to pick it up and deploy it.

 You have 4 environments
 * CI Test